kfemelue/dogs-and-poems/README.md

 This repo contains code for an JavaScript/ Node.js website that utilizes an Express server, and EJS view engine to present users with a random photo of a dog, and a random short poem about a dog every time they visit the website.

-This application can also be deplayed in a container using Docker.
+This application can also be deployed in a container using Docker.

 ## The Purpose

 The purpose of this project is simple.
 I love dogs, I love poetry, and I have a feeling others might too.
-I also wanted to practice designing, building, and deploying, and documenting a Node application that utilizes external APIs within a limited time frame.
+I also wanted to practice designing, building, and deploying, and documenting a Node application that utilizes external APIs and Server Side Rendering within a limited time frame.

 ## Instructions for Local Deployment: